When do I apply for OSAP?

-Student with disabilities are eligible for full-time OSAP if they are enrolled in a course load of at least 40% (1.0 credit each semester).
+Students with disabilities are eligible for full-time OSAP if they are enrolled in a course load of at least 40% (1.0 credit each semester).
+(Co-op work term credits do not count.)
 Students taking a 40% course load are also eligible to apply for part-time OSAP.
 Therefore, you will have a choice of full or part-time OSAP funding if you are taking a 40% load.
 You can apply online for full or part-time OSAP.

 What if I am taking less than 60% course load?